 A longer average reply time is often an indicator that you do not have enough staff to cover customer service demand, or that your customer service technology is outdated.
 When it comes to email communication. one recent study claimed that the average reply time to handle a customer service request is 12 hours and 10 minutes.
 Using customer service technology that enables agents and customers across platforms is key to decreasing average reply time.

 Helpshift’s analytics capabilities, along with the Power BI dashboard, enable us to spot spikes in your average reply time during parts of your customer service process before mass drop-off occurs.
 Taking pre-emptive action helps with retention and the lifetime value of your customers (the ROI you get from the lifetime of a customer’s relationship with your company), and reduces churn.

-Helpshift also helps you decrease your average reply time by enabling you to integrate answer bots and human agents for faster response in general.
+Helpshift also helps you decrease your average reply time by enabling you to integrate QuickSearch Bots and human agents for faster response in general.
 Asynchronous messaging capability dramatically reduces average reply time because agents can efficiently and effectively handle multiple tickets at once.
 Async messaging reduces redundancy because chat history is always saved within a ticket.
 Agents can gather customer information faster and resolve issues sooner.